The Multimodal Mind

 Scrub through a full pretraining run below — or hit play.
 The shaded bands show which data is mixed in; the readout tracks the LR, the data, and which expert is learning at that point.

-Ch.
+Sec.
 05 Post-training & the physics flywheel

 Pretraining learns the prior over how the multimodal world works.
 Two stages turn that prior into a capable agent: